 Phase 3: Write the First Failing Test (Red)

-Tests assert concrete business behavior, not implementation details.
+Tests assert concrete business behavior.
+They verify observable outcomes and stay independent of implementation details.
 Using the slash commands pattern, the Red phase produces this illustrative pytest example:

 Running pytest confirms the test fails: moderate_content does not exist yet.
-This is the Red state, confirmed.
+This is the Red state.

 Phase 4: Agent Implements Minimum Code (Green)